sbotond/rlsim/README.md

 -   The package is built using `make` in a standard `Linux` environment.

--   Building the rlsim tool requires the compiler which can be installed as described on the projects [website](http://golang.org/doc/install).
+-   Building the rlsim tool requires the `Go` compiler which can be installed as described on the projects [website](http://golang.org/doc/install).

 -   A standard `LaTeX` installation with `pdflatex` has to be present in